shpongledsummer/atmospheric-weather-card/README.md

 <details>
 <summary><strong>Text Settings</strong></summary>

-Text overlays work seamlessly in **both standalone and immersive** modes.

 | Option | Type | Default | Description |
 | :--- | :--- | :--- | :--- |
 | `top_text_sensor` | `string` | — | The entity to display as the large top text.
 Defaults to the temperature from your weather entity. |